mattermost/docs/source/administration/hipchat-migration-guidelines.rst

 #.
 Enter ``hipchat export --export  -p your_password``.
 #.
 Once the export is done, you will receive an email with a link to download the file.

-More detailed instructions can be found at https://confluence.atlassian.com/hipchatdc3/export-data-from-hipchat-data-center-913476832.html.
+More detailed instructions can be found at https://confluence.atlassian.com/hipchatdc3/export-data-from-hipchat-data-center-913476832.html and https://confluence.atlassian.com/hipchatkb/exporting-from-hipchat-server-or-data-center-for-data-portability-950821555.html.

 Step 3: Import your data into Mattermost